mugdha1512/mugdha1512/README.md

 I'm also passionate about learning and staying updated with the latest trends in the tech industry.

 Get in Touch:
-📧 Feel free to reach out to me via email at mugdhadp2003@gmail.com.
+📧 Feel free to reach out to me via email at mugdhadp2003@gmail.com or mugdha.official1@gmail.com.